U.S. Licensing Law Lawyer

 What Remedies Are Available to Me?

-If you have a franchise, disguised as a license, I can help you.
+If you have a franchise, disguised as a license, we can help you.
 While federal law does not provide a cause of action for franchisees, state law may provide a solution.
-I can help you determine if you have a claim against the franchisor/licensor for deceptive business practices or unfair trade.
-I have helped clients in more than 40 states across the United States with franchise issues and in more than 10 foreign countries.
+We can help you determine if you have a claim against the franchisor/licensor for deceptive business practices or unfair trade.
+Mario Herman has helped clients in more than 40 states across the United States and in more than 10 foreign countries with franchise issues.

-Contact Mario L. Herman — Franchise Law Attorney
+Contact Mario L Herman and Gregory O Herman — Franchise Law Attorneys

-To learn more about the differences between a license and a franchise, please read my article on when a license is really a franchise.
-To set up a consultation to discuss licensing law, franchise law or arbitration, contact me.
+To learn more about the differences between a license and a franchise, please read Mario Herman’s article on when a license is really a franchise.
+To schedule a consultation to discuss licensing law, franchise law, or arbitration, contact us.